Deep Sedation

 Deep sedation is achieved through an intravenous (IV) injection, which allows for precise control of levels of the sedative to ensure the patient remains on the edge of consciousness for as long as necessary, although for them time will appear to have passed quickly.
 This allows more dental work to be carried out in a single visit.
 Deep sedation can only be administered by trained and licensed surgeons, unlike milder forms of sedation dentistry, which can be handled by general dentists.

 When properly administered and monitored, deep sedation is both safe and effective.
 Your heart rate, blood pressure, oxygen levels, and breathing will be monitored throughout the procedure.
 To help breathing, you may get oxygen through a mask or via tubes in the nostrils.
-Sedative medication relaxes you by slowing responses of the central nervous system while reducing the sense of pain.
-The effects of deep sedation will gradually wear off during the course of the day, and most patients resume normal activities within 24 hours.
+The sedative medication relaxes you by slowing responses of the central nervous system while reducing the sense of pain.
+The effects of deep sedation will gradually wear off during the day, and most patients resume normal activities within 24 hours.

 Is Deep Sedation Right for Me?